fabianlee/spring-micro-with-actuator/README.md

 #  Spring Boot REST microservice with OpenAPI docs and exported Prometheus metrics

 This is a small REST API using the Spring Boot framework, with REST documentation and interactive test page provided using the OpenAPI standard ([Swagger](https://swagger.io/tools/swagger-ui/)).
+Metrics are exposed in prometheus format.

+## Domain Model

 The domain model is a simple product inventory.
 You have a list of [Products](https://github.com/fabianlee/spring-micro-with-actuator/blob/main/src/main/java/org/fabianlee/springmicrowithactuator/domain/Product.java), where each has: